Explore Graduate Studies

 People who understand autism are needed in schools, clinics, hospitals, universities, workplaces, public agencies and beyond.

-The Autism Studies Post-Baccalaureate Certificate provides you with the knowledge and skill set required to work with both children and adults across the autism spectrum.
-Learn about the typical traits of individuals on the spectrum, their gifts and challenges, co-occurring conditions, epidemiology, evidence-based interventions, classroom and workplace strategies, family impact, and research and key policy issues.
-This certificate validates your commitment to working in the field and prepares you to broaden your role as an educator, early childhood professional, mental health professional, occupational therapist, speech-language pathologist, agency staff and disability specialist, researcher, advocate or policymaker.
+This certificate provides a stamp of autism expertise that validates your commitment to working in the field and prepares you to broaden your role as an educator, early childhood professional, mental health professional, occupational therapist, speech-language pathologist, agency staff, disability specialist, researcher, advocate or policymaker.

-This graduate degree requires about half the coursework, time, and tuition as a master's degree.
-The 16-credit program — including five 3-credit courses and one 1-credit course — generally takes up two years to complete.
-Many courses are offered online and in the evening to accommodate working professionals.
-View the certificate requirements and course descriptions in the Graduate Catalog.
+The PBC requires about half the coursework, time, and tuition as a master's degree.
+The 16-credit program — including five 3-credit courses and one 1-credit course — generally takes about two years to complete.
+Courses are offered online (“live” via webcam) and in the evening to accommodate working professionals.

-Graduate degree programs with up to 9 units of electives can integrate this certificate program and give you the opportunity to enhance your professional credentials.
+Graduate degree programs with up to 9 units of electives can integrate this PBC program to enhance your professional credentials.
 This option may be of particular interest to students in advanced degree programs in:

-This program is also offered through the Towson Learning Network to employees of local school systems at various off-campus locations.
-Learn if your school system participates.
+This 100% online program is also offered through the Towson Learning Network (TLN) to employees of Maryland school systems.